 Being a landlord is not for the faint-hearted.
-The past five years have been difficult for many buy-to-let investors as successive governments have introduced measures that have arguably made this form of investing less appealing for some - particularly residential landlords.
+The past years have been difficult for many buy-to-let investors as successive governments have introduced measures that have arguably made this form of investing less appealing for some - particularly residential landlords.

 This guide covers:

 Using this guide, you will be able to discover the best tax planning tips and strategies to determine whether property investing is right for you, and the best way to go about it.

 This report will benefit all property investors, as the question on how best to structure their property business is one that everyone asks.